finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 further requirements that define specific criteria for collateral eligibility that must be applied to portfolios.
-Observation of different regulations under various jurisdictions has presented several challenges for defining collateral asset economic identity, correct categorisation, and application of specified haircuts and concentration limits.
-Having no common standards in place to represent the key data has led to lengthy negotiation, misinterpretation, lack of interoperability, and downstream operational inefficiency.
+Observation of different regulations under various jurisdictions has presented several challenges for defining collateral asset economic identity, correct categorisation and application of specified haircuts and concentration limits.
+Having no common standards in place to represent the key data has led to lengthy negotiation, misinterpretation, lack of interoperability and downstream operational inefficiency.

-## Eligible Collateral in the CDM
+# Eligible Collateral in the CDM

 The CDM provides a standard digital representation of the data required to express collateral eligibility for purposes such as representation in